 This post contains affiliate links.

-In this guide, we’ll go over how to blow out RV water lines, why it’s important, and how to maintain your efforts.
+In this guide, we’ll elaborate on how to blow out RV water lines, why it’s important, and how to maintain your efforts.

 What Water Lines Are Used in RVs?

-There are essentially two types of water lines available for use in RVs:
+There are essentially three types of water lines available for use in RVs:

 - Copper water lines